- At least 1 in every 2 sexually active young women has had a genital HPV infection

 If you are having sexual contact, it is important to know that you can reduce your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
 Using condoms every time you have sex gives you some protection, but condoms aren’t perfect.
 Condoms don’t cover a man’s scrotum (the sack where the testicles are located) which can become infected with HPV.
 It just takes skin-to-skin contact to get the virus.
 Avoid having oral sex to prevent certain HPV infections that may cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).
 Dental dams may offer some protection against HPV infections from oral sex with a partner who has HPV.

 HPV vaccines are also a very important way to lessen your risk of getting HPV (see below).

 Is it true that there’s a vaccine for girls that lessens your chances of getting HPV?

 Cervarix® protects against HPV types 16 and 18 and is also three shots.
+These are the two types of HPV that are most associated with development of cancer.
 It is for girls and women 10-25 years old.

 Since some girls feel faint after having shots, it is important to sit down or lie down for 5-15 minutes after the vaccine, especially if you feel dizzy or faint.
 Let your health care provider know if you have felt faint with other shots or blood tests.